domagojk/redux-orchestrate/README.md

 ### What is a process manager?
 Config object which defines the middleware logic is here reffered as "process manager".

-This term is borrowed from [CQRS/ES terminology](https://msdn.microsoft.com/en-us/library/jj591569.aspx) where the same concept is interestingly reffered as "saga" - "a piece of code that coordinates and routes messages between *bounded contexts* and *aggregates*".
-Obviously we keep reinventing the same (or similar) things using the same terminology.
+This term is borrowed from [CQRS/ES terminology](https://msdn.microsoft.com/en-us/library/jj591569.aspx) where the same concept is also reffered as "saga" - "a piece of code that coordinates and routes messages between *bounded contexts* and *aggregates*".

 Also, the idea of using **facts** rather then **intents** suggested in examples, originates [from event sourced systems](https://www.youtube.com/watch?v=8JKjvY4etTY).